 NCLR, along with GLBTQ Legal Advocates & Defenders (GLAD) and Foley Hoag LLP, also filed an amicus brief in support of Gavin when the case was previously pending before the United States Supreme Court.
 The brief addressed the various privacy arguments raised by the school district to justify its discriminatory policy.
 The Supreme Court ultimately dismissed the appeal and the case was eventually remanded to the Eastern District of Virginia.

-GLAD’s and NCLR’s brief cites peer-reviewed research to show that 1) schools play a crucial role in child development; 2) identity development is the task of every child, particularly in adolescence; 3) external factors such as stigma, social segregation, and discrimination can harm the development of identity in transgender youth; 4) external factors such as social integration, school support, and the leadership of adults can support the healthy development of transgender adolescents.
+When Gavin’s case was first on appeal to the Court of Appeals for the Fourth Circuit, NCLR, GLAD, and Goodwin Procter LLP filed an amicus brief in support of Gavin Grimm on behalf of the prominent doctors and organizations focused on transgender health.
+Citing peer-reviewed research, GLAD and NCLR’s brief demonstrates that 1) schools play a crucial role in child development; 2) identity development is the task of every child, particularly in adolescence; 3) external factors such as stigma, social segregation, and discrimination can harm the development of identity in transgender youth; 4) external factors such as social integration, school support, and the leadership of adults can support the healthy development of transgender adolescents.